nanovazquez/design-first-api-workshop/exercises/exercise-1/README.md

-# Exercise 1: Writing your First API Specification
+# Exercise 1: Writing your first OAS Document

-In this exercise, you will

-## Introduction

-- What is swagger
-- Define use case: Build NodeConf App (explain it)
-- Define workforce: 2 different teams, one backend & one frontend (us)
-- Output: OAS Document (API Spec), which is a definition of our API
+In this exercise, you will learn what Swagger/OpenAPI is and how you can leverage the specification to to design your APIs from scratch.
+You will start by analyzing a simple use case and you'll use it to define (roughly) how you want our API to be.
+Then, you'll move to a web-based tool that not only will help us to write the API definition, but will also give us a lot of goodies for free that will allow our consumers to understand and test our API even if the real implementation does not exist.
+Finally, you will talk about the next steps of the API creation lifecycle and how you can use what you did to speed up the entire process.

+But before going further, we need to address the elephant in the room, **what is Swagger, OpenAPI and OAS?**

-### What is Swagger/OpenAPI/OAS
+## What is Swagger/OpenAPI/OAS

 Swagger is an open source software framework backed by a broad ecosystem of tools that helps developers design, build, document, standardize and consume [RESTful Web services](https://en.wikipedia.org/wiki/Representational_state_transfer).
 While most users identify Swagger by the Swagger UI tool, the Swagger toolset includes support for automated documentation, code generation, and test case generation.